Chapter 19: The Tragedy at Ong Thanh 062025

 could easily avoid the heavy barrages of "walking fires" because the

-battalion was moving in a straight line, so they knew where the shells
+Battalion was moving in a straight line, so they knew where the shells

 allowed Triet to easily determine where that straight line march would

-intersect an ox cart trail and every large ambush, which I researched,
+intersect an ox cart trail, and every large ambush, which I researched,

-Triet could not only predict the best place to stage an ambush, but also
+could not only predict the best place to stage an ambush, but also

 accurately estimate his enemy's arrival time at his chosen ambush site.